 Hoop Dreams (1994)

-This moving documentary (with a rare 98% rating on Rotten Tomatoes) follows two inner city teenagers enrolled in an elite basketball program at a predominately white school.
+This moving documentary (with a rare 98% rating on Rotten Tomatoes) follows two inner-city teenagers enrolled in an elite basketball program at a predominately white school.
 Hoop Dreams honestly explores the many contrasts between the two worlds along with the dreams and challenges that pulled those worlds together.
-The film stands out as a piece of history which chronicles racial tension, economic status, and social issues that were specific to the early 90’s but still endure in American culture.
+The film stands out as a piece of history that chronicles racial tension, economic status, and social issues that were specific to the early ’90s but still endure in American culture.

 The Usual Suspects (1994)